What is Microfinance

 non-borrowers.
 To encourage the saving habit of

-the society, Wasasa pays interest at 6% and
+the society, Wasasa pays interest up to 8% and

 above, which is generally higher than the